MetaMask/SIPs/SIPS/sip-14.md

 ### RPC Methods

-This SIP also proposes new RPC methods to manage these new permissions:
+This SIP proposes the following RPC methods to manage the dynamic permissions:

 #### snap_requestPermissions

 This RPC method SHOULD function as a subset of the existing `wallet_requestPermissions` RPC method and take the same parameters and have the same return value.
-This function MAY be a middleware that rewrites requests to `wallet_requestPermissions` if needed.

 This RPC method MUST prompt the user to get consent for any requested permissions and MUST validate that the requested permissions are specified in the manifest before continuing its execution (including caveats matching).

 #### snap_getPermissions

 This RPC method SHOULD be an alias for `wallet_getPermissions`, MAY be used by the snap for verifying whether it already has the permissions needed for operating.
 The return value and parameters SHOULD match the existing specification.

 #### snap_revokePermissions

 The RPC method parameters and return value are TBD.

 Note: This RPC method does not currently have a `wallet_` counterpart.
 Coordinate with dapp API team as they may be shipping one.